wiseman-timelord/aiDEr-Local/README.md

 2. The files are dropped into relevantly `D:\Programs\aider-0.5x.x` or whatever folder.
 3. With the files from the fork in place...
 - The batch `Install-Setup.Bat` is for setup and install of requirements, this includes, `setup-tools` and `requirements.txt`.
-- The batch `aiDEr-Offline.Bat` is for launching with local models on Ollama, and also includes light management of models in Ollama.
+- The batch `aiDEr-Offline.Bat` is for launching aider with local models on Ollama, and also includes light management of Ollama.
-- The batch `aiDEr-Online.Bat` is for launching with online services, but is redundant/untested/archived; it may be useful to others.
+- The batch `aiDEr-Online.Bat` is for launching aider with online services, but is redundant/untested/archived; it may be useful to others.